 Shona Gawel, GrainGrowers General Manager, Grower Engagement will be presenting on “Brand You: being heard in a loud world”.

-Just in case though, if you are on track to be the next big thing since sliced bread, Shona will also be running through some tips on working with the media.
+Just in case though, you are on track to be the next big thing since sliced bread, Shona will also be running through some tips on working with the media.

 Shona has almost 20 years’ experience in communications across the public and private sector, both in Australia and internationally.
 Shona is looking forward to working with you at Innovation Generation 2019.